Ives Head Formation: Paleobiota

-The Ives Head Formation contains the oldest fossils within the Charnian Supergroup, which can be found in the Lubcloud surface.
-If preliminary zircon dating is correct, then these organisms could be pre-Gaskiers in age, with the base of the formation just below them coming in at around 611 Ma, which would not only be older than current known pre-Gaskiers biota at the 580 Ma Rocky Harbour Formation in Newfoundland and Labrador, but also the 602 Ma biota at the Lantian Formation in China, which would greatly change the way we understand the evolution of the Ediacaran biota, although it has been noted that the dates require further refinement.
+The Ives Head Formation contains the oldest known fossils within the Charnian Supergroup, occurring on the Lubcloud surface.
+Preliminary zircon ages suggest that these fossils may be older than the Gaskiers glaciation if the proposed dating is confirmed, with the base of the formation lying just below 611 Ma.
+This would place them among the oldest currently recognised Ediacaran assemblages; however, comparisons with units such as the 580 Ma Rocky Harbour Formation in Newfoundland and Labrador and the 602 Ma Lantian Formation in China remain tentative, as the dating of the Charnian succession requires further refinement.